-- To gain admission to this Master's degree, a student must have obtained a Bachelor Honours degree in the relevant field of study with a minimum average of 65%.
+- a) To gain admission to this Master's degree, a student must have obtained a Bachelor Honours degree in the relevant field of study with a minimum average of 65%.
 Alternatively, applicants must have the status of such a qualification granted on request by the Senate, by attaining a level of competence which, in the opinion of Senate, on the recommendation of the Faculty, is adequate for the purposes of admission as a candidate for the degree.
 An applicant for registration must give evidence of his/her attainments and education and complete such preliminary work as Senate may require, and must satisfy Senate as to the suitability of his/her subject of choice.
 An evaluation certificate as issued by the South African Qualifications Authority (SAQA) must be submitted if a previous qualification was obtained in a foreign country. - b) Admission to Programme L801M/P depends on a screening/selection process scheduled for October of the previous year.
-Information with regard to this process, can be obtained from the Director of the Research Focus Area, Social Transformation. - Admission is limited according to available capacity within the School of Communication Studies. - d) In the case where the programme is not yet filled to capacity, and an applicant does not meet the requirement of 65%, but has obtained the degree with an average of 60-64%, an application for consideration to be admitted to this programme could be submitted to the relevant School/Research Director.
+In November there will be a "paper selection" in order to grant preliminary approval.
+The student need to successfully present the research proposal in March of the following year to a selection panel in order to be finally almitted to the program.
+Information with regard to this process, can be obtained from the Director of the Research Focus Area, Social Transformation. - Admission is limited according to available capacity within the School of Communication. - d) In the case where the programme is not yet filled to capacity, and an applicant does not meet the requirement of 65%, but has obtained the degree with an average of 60-64%, an application for consideration to be admitted to this programme could be submitted to the relevant School/Research Director.
 The application should include a complete academic record and a 1-page motivation that explains why the application should be considered.
 School/Entity directors of programmes that are filled to capacity will not consider any applications below 65%.